thriftth-marketplace/thriftth-readme/README.md

 - Forwards the offer to `https://global-live.mux.com/api/v1/whip/<streamKey>` with `Content-Type: application/sdp`
 - Returns the answer SDP back to the client as JSON

 This keeps the stream key server-side, avoids the PATCH-based trickle-ICE flow that was failing, and accepts a 5-second ICE-gathering window on the client before sending the offer (the "5s ICE limit" in the WHIP broadcasting spec).
-The earlier README claimed this was a Node service on Render - that was incorrect.
-The final architecture is pure Supabase edge functions; no second runtime.
+The architecture is pure Supabase edge functions; no second runtime.

 **Auction integrity.** Auction closure is **server-authoritative**, not client-timer-driven.
 A client showing "0:00" doesn't end the auction; the Mux `video.live_stream.idle` webhook does.
 This eliminates the entire class of bugs where a buyer on a slow connection sees a different end time than the seller, and prevents client-side clock manipulation.
 Bids inside the final 3 minutes extend the timer by 3 minutes (anti-snipe), matching standard auction-house behavior.